marcorosso768/marcorosso768.github.io/_pages/en/courses/econometrics.md

 permalink: /teaching/econometrics/
 title: econometrics
 description: "<i>Materials for the Econometrics course in the Bachelor in Business and Economics, University of Bologna: an introductory Stata handbook, lecture and review-session slides, and the corresponding do-files.</i>"
+meta_description: "Econometrics course materials (University of Bologna): a Stata handbook, lecture and review slides, and the matching do-files."
 subtitle: >
   <div class="lang-links">
       <a href="/teaching/">back to teaching</a>